-These marry me chicken meatballs are tender, juicy, and perfectly seasoned.
-They're baked to golden perfection and then served with gluten-free pasta in a rich, creamy, sun-dried tomato sauce.
+These Marry Me chicken meatballs are tender, juicy, and perfectly seasoned.
+They're baked to golden perfection and then served with gluten-free pasta in a rich, creamy, sun dried tomato sauce.
 The perfect dinner!

-When it comes to pasta, there's nothing I love more than the flavors you find in classic Italian marry me dishes.
-I love serving marry me shrimp pasta and marry me chicken pasta to family and friends because it's so easy and so delicious.
+I love serving Marry Me shrimp pasta and Marry Me chicken pasta to family and friends because it's so easy and so delicious.

 Why You'll Love These Easy Marry Me Chicken Meatballs